boglobbed/Bogs-ETB-Tool/README.md

 The Always On Top feature makes it so the program doesn't dissapear when you tab into other programs like ETB.
 You can set a keybind by clicking "Add Keybind" and clicking the bind you want.
 You can click that bind in ETB, and it delets all the save files.
 No tabbing in required!

-Please report anny bugs that you may come across
+Please report any bugs that you may come across
 - Bog